johnyenter-briars/powerplatform-dataverse-client/README.md

 Unofficial Rust SDK for the Microsoft Dataverse (Power Platform) Web API.

 This crate is used as the Dataverse backend for [Queryverse](https://github.com/johnyenter-briars/queryverse).
-The immediate goal is a practical, low-friction Rust client for real Dataverse work.
-The longer-term goal is to cover the most useful parts of the `Microsoft.PowerPlatform.Dataverse.Client` experience with a Rust-shaped API.
+The root README is intentionally an index.
+Detailed API and feature notes live in the [`doc/`](doc) folder.

 ## Microsoft Learn

-The crate centers on the Dataverse Web API and these Microsoft Learn references:
+Core Dataverse Web API references:

 - [Use the Microsoft Dataverse Web API](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/overview)
 - [Authenticate with Dataverse Web API](https://learn.microsoft.com/power-apps/developer/data-platform/authenticate-oauth)